DS4Ag/AgTC/README.md

 ```

 #### NEW_COLUMNS

-It has the names and values for the new columns that will be added to the current template to create the new file.
+It allows to write the names and values for the new columns that will be added to the New Template.

-- **You should** add, delete or modify _Key_ items based on your experiment information.
+- **You can** add, delete or modify _Key_ items based on your experiment information.

 - **You should** update the _Value_ items based on your experiment information.